*This article was originally published in February 2012 and was last updated in June 2021.

 The guidance on the use of CEDs is continually reviewed to ensure it remains fit for purpose and this document will be updated from time to time to reflect any new developments.

-- The National Policing Lead for CEDs and other less-lethal weapons is Deputy Assistant Commissioner Lucy D’Orsi
+- The National Policing Lead for CEDs and other less-lethal weapons is Chief Constable Lucy D’Orsi.

 When were CEDs introduced into the UK?